 In Antitype Francisca subjects both the way in which we read and the dimensionality of text itself.
-Cutting each letter down the middle, half the character is pulled up and out, rising sharply and sculpturally out of the page.
+Cutting each letter across, half the character is pulled up and out, rising sharply and sculpturally out of the page.
 These new constructs are ordered and assembled to a metallic grid of precision and space – guided with lines that refract and react to a new order.
 The whole character as we know it is never seen, each angle abstracts a new form from type’s line.
 Yet each letter is still instantly identifiable, so ingrained are the signs with which we speak, write and read.
-The revolutionary ideas of constructivism paint each letter in red – paying homage to a new way of thinking, reflecting Francisca’s own determination of reinvention.
+The revolutionary ideas of constructivism colour each letter red – paying homage to a new way of thinking, embodying Francisca’s own determination of reinvention.